makkus/freckles/README.rst

 (... or a quick reminder how to bootstrap *freckles*, if that's why you're here)

 Most examples above assume you have *freckles* already installed.
-If that's not the case, *freckles* can be bootstrapped using 'inaugurate_' (yes, yes, I know, downloading and executing scripts from random websites is often considered a bad idea -- so before you continue you might want to read `this <https://github.com/makkus/inaugurate#how-does-this-work-what-does-it-do>`_, `this <https://github.com/makkus/inaugurate#is-this-secure>`_, and `this <https://docs.freckles.io/en/latest/bootstrap.html>`_ ).
+If that's not the case, *freckles* can be bootstrapped using 'inaugurate_' (yes, yes, I know, downloading and executing scripts from random websites is often considered a bad idea -- so before you continue you might want to read `this <https://docs.freckles.io/en/latest/trust.html>`_, `this <https://github.com/makkus/inaugurate#how-does-this-work-what-does-it-do>`_, `this <https://github.com/makkus/inaugurate#is-this-secure>`_, and `this <https://docs.freckles.io/en/latest/bootstrap.html>`_ ).
 To install *freckles* and run ``freckelize`` straight away to display it's help, issue:

 .. code-block:: console